howard-community-college/ENES247_TRUC/lab1-mux/README.md

 #### Questions/Tasks

-*Explain how to zoom in on the above Device Screen Shot.*
+*Explain how to zoom in on the above Device Screen Shot.* **On the Implementation Device, see the green dot on the screen, than zoom in that green dot to see clearly the design **

 *Do you see pictures of muxes in the Device Screen Shot?
-Are they used?* **Yes**
+Are they used?* **No, they are used by LUT**

-*Which stage of the work flow choose the specific LUT above?*
+*Which stage of the work flow choose the specific LUT above?* **Synthesis **

-*Which stage of the work flow chooses the green lines?*
+*Which stage of the work flow chooses the green lines?* ****

-*What do the white lines represent?*
+*What do the white lines represent?* **The inputs and the output**

 *What do the spots where white lines cross represent?*

 ## lab1_2_mux2-1-tristate